kenbinner/CovidTrackerApp/README.md

 # CovidTrackerApp
-React Native Mobile App for checking Covid 19 Statistics as well as symptoms information and guidelines
+Android Mobile App for checking Covid 19 Statistics as well as symptoms information and guidelines